SerenityOS/serenity/Documentation/Browser/CSSGeneratedFiles.md

 | by computed value | `by-computed-value` |
 | repeatable list   | `repeatable-list`   |
 | (See prose)       | `custom`            |

+### `legacy-alias-for` and `logical-alias-for`

+These are two separate concepts, with unfortunately similar names:

+-   [Legacy name aliases](https://drafts.csswg.org/css-cascade-5/#legacy-name-alias) are properties whose spec names have changed, but the syntax has not, so setting the old one is defined as setting the new one directly.
+    For example, `font-stretch` was renamed to `font-width`, so `font-stretch` is now a legacy name alias for `font-width`.
+-   Logical aliases are properties like `margin-block-start`, which may assign a value to one of several other properties (`margin-top`, `margin-bottom`, `margin-left`, or `margin-right`) depending on the element they are applied to.
+    List all the properties that they can alias.

 ### `quirks`